-We know that hot water or milk, when kept at room temperature, cool down gradually.
+We know that hot water or milk, when kept at room temperature, cools down gradually.
 But have you noticed that the rate at which hot milk cools down to a lukewarm state is lesser as compared to that required by a lukewarm milk to cool and attain the room temperature?
 Have you ever wondered why this happens?
-In this section, we will learn about Newton’s law of cooling which provides the explanation for this behaviour.
+In this section, we will learn about Newton’s law of cooling which gives the explanation for this behaviour.

 Newton’s Law of Cooling

 According to Newton’s law of cooling, the rate of loss of heat from a body is directly proportional to the difference in the temperature of the body and its surroundings.